moleculediscovery/workshop2024/index.md

 Note that workshop papers often represent the current status of on-going projects.
 They should not be considered as final versions of record for a particular project.
 The workshop is non-archival.

 ### Best Paper Award
-The best paper award is sponsored by AstraZeneca.
+The best paper award (1000€) is sponsored by AstraZeneca.

+Two papers share the best paper award:
+- DEQuify your force field: More efficient simulations using deep equilibrium models.
+Andreas Burger et al.
+- Bio-xLSTM: Generative modeling, representation and in-context learning of biological and chemical sequences.
+Niklas Schmidinger et al.

 Award committee: Andrea Volkamer, Philippe Schwaller, Cecilia Clementi